 Associate Professor of Spanish Wanda Cordero-Ponce earned her Ph.D. at The Pennsylvania State University.
-Her academic interests include second-language acquisition, teaching methodology, reading in a second/foreign language, Latinos in the United States, and Spanish/French language and culture.
+Her academic interests include second-language acquisition, teaching methodology, reading in a second/foreign language, and Spanish/French language and culture.

-Associate Professor of Spanish Amanda Meixell, department chair, earned her Ph.D. at The Pennsylvania State University.
+Associate Professor of Spanish Amanda Meixell, department chair, earned her Ph.D. in Spanish at The Pennsylvania State University.
 Her academic interests include medieval and golden age Spanish literature.

 Assistant Professor of Italian Daryl Rodgers holds a Ph.D. in Italian linguistics from the University of Illinois.
 His academic interests include Italian language and culture; second-language acquisition (SLA), with particular focus on classroom-based SLA; and language pedagogy, with particular focus on content-based instruction.

-Assistant Professor of French Sandrine Siméon holds a Ph.D. in French from The Pennsylvania State University.
-Her research interests include theatre and film and the relationship between these two arts.
+Assistant Professor of French Sandrine Siméon holds a Ph.D. in French studies from The Pennsylvania State University.
+Her research interests include early modern literature, theatre, film and the practice of filming theatre.

-Lecturer Kim Kaler received her M.Ed. in curriculum and instruction from Bloomsburg University.
+Lecturer Kimberly Kaler received her M.Ed. in curriculum and instruction from Bloomsburg University.
 She teaches beginning and intermediate Spanish language courses.

 Modern Language Fellows.
 A special feature of language study at Susquehanna is the opportunity for students to interact with visiting instructors from other countries.
 The fellows teach introductory language classes, act as teaching assistants in upper-level courses, and join students in weekly language tables and club activities.